Project-nab/discovery-service/README.md

 ### Curl

-Now let try to curl our API via APIGW
+Now let buid, run unit test and try to curl our API via APIGW

 API add a product to shopping cart.
 Don't forget to add our Bearer token.